-Windows, doors, walls, flooring, sales desk, heating & lighting, and any nondisplay fixtures & fittings
+• Windows, doors, walls, flooring, sales desk, heating & lighting, and any nondisplay fixtures & fittings - all assessed for quality and condition.

 - Retail spaces should be easily navigated by those with mobility aids or pushchairs. - Consider the height of your service desk, and accessibility of card machines, presentation of merchandise etc for wheelchair users. - POS materials should have appropriate text to background contrast.